ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-5.md

 ```

 ## Next Steps
-1. If you don't have access to the physical board: Skip to [Environment Setup Corstone-300 FVP](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/setup-6-FVP.md)
+1. If you don't have access to the physical board: Go to [Environment Setup Corstone-300 FVP](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/env-setup-6-fvp/)
-2. If you have access to the board: Skip to [Setup on Grove - Vision AI Module V2](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/setup-6-Grove.md)
+2. If you have access to the board: Go to [Setup on Grove - Vision AI Module V2](/learning-paths/microcontrollers/introduction-to-tinyml-on-arm/setup-7-grove/)